 Specialized caregivers provide care for the elderly with Alzheimer’s or Dementia.
 They are trained to provide the kind of constant care your parent requires so that you can have the peace of mind you need when you are away.

 The aide can maintain the environment and the type of supervision your loved ones need.
 The level of care is designed specifically for your parent in all cases, utilizing your input and any special requirements you may have.

 What if my parent becomes ill?

-Nurses can give medication and offer solutions for discomfort.
+Nurses can administer medication and offer solutions for discomfort.
 Non-medical home care providers however cannot.
 You can be notified and consulted if your loved one becomes ill or requires treatment for any reason while under the supervision of a caregiver.

 My loved one has had a debilitating stroke.
 Is this a problem?